Med Dosage/Drug Calculation Live Sessions From My Facebook Group

-Medical Dosage Video Tutorials
+Medical Dosage Video Tutorials - These are older, but still VERY useful!

 - A Basic Introduction to Dimensional Analysis - This video covers some older techniques to solving the types of problems you will encounter on a med dosage exam, but I'll also introduce you to a new method called Dimensional Analysis.